 At the end of the 19th Century, baseball—a sport that loosely developed following the end of the Civil War—was beginning to take the United States by storm.
 The sport was particularly popular in the Midwest and the Northeast, two regions that were rapidly urbanizing in the post-war era.

 The team now known as the New York Yankees were not the Big Apple’s first team, nor were they initially the most successful.
-In fact, thanks to objections from the New York Giants (now the San Francisco Giants), the original expansion team in the budding American League was placed in Baltimore.
-Eventually, the team’s owners, Frank Farrell and William Devery, were given permission to move their team from Baltimore to New York—a city that had recently claimed the title of being the largest in the world.
+In fact, thanks to objections from the New York Giants (now the San Francisco Giants), the original American League expansion team sat in Baltimore.
+Eventually, the team’s owners, Frank Farrell and William Devery, could move their team from Baltimore to New York.
+At the time, the city that recently claimed the title of the largest in the world.

-Following their move to New York, the team became known as the New York Highlanders, likely due to the location of their stadium—Hilltop Park—built at the highest point in Upper Manhattan.
-The Highlanders early uniforms included the letters “N. Y.”, though contrary to the current Yankee logo, the letters were separated, rather than interlocked.
+Following their move to New York, the team became known as the New York Highlanders.
+The name came from their stadium in Hilltop Park.
+It was built at the highest point in Upper Manhattan.
+The Highlanders early uniforms included the letters “N. Y.” Contrary to the current Yankee logo, the letters were separated, rather than interlocked.

 The interlocking concept was initially introduced in 1905, though was eventually scrapped in favor of returning to the older, separated “N. Y.” But by 1909, owner William Devery pushed for the interlocking logo, believing it helped distinguish the Yankees from the other teams in New York at the time (the Giants and Dodgers).
 Devery, who was a former New York City police chief, recalled a similar design he admired in 1877 when Louis Tiffany (Tiffany and Co.) presented an engraved medal to another policeman.